SteHew/course-electron/readme.md

 },
 ```

-Also you need to add the depencies section at the end:
+You also need to add the depencies section at the end:

 ```js
 "dependencies": {